camunda/camunda-docs-static/get-started/content/rpa/installation.md

 {{< img src="../img/rpa-uipath-api-access.png" title="UiPath API Access" >}}

 Furthermore, the API of UiPath Orchestrator requires a parameter called `organization-unit-id`.
-In short, this id relates to one specifc folder in UiPath Orchestrator that contains the RPA bots you want to orchestrate.
-In order to obtain it, visit your Orchestrator instance, select the folder you want to work with and fetch the id from the URL's `fid` parameter.
+In short, this id relates to one specific folder in UiPath Orchestrator that contains the RPA bots you want to orchestrate.
+In order to obtain it, visit your Orchestrator instance, select the folder you want to work with, and fetch the id from the URL's `fid` parameter.

 {{< img src="../img/rpa-uipath-fid.png" title="UiPath Organization Unit ID" >}}